 “The concept of patients grading their care is actually helpful, but the design of the current program is flawed.
 PROs have the potential to improve overall patient care by requiring empathetic treatment of the patient by all caregivers, especially when paired with patient experience questions.

-For 20 years, we have used a team approach to the patient, so there is interaction between office staff, hospital-floor nurses, internists, anesthesiologists, and surgeons.
+For 20 years, we have used a team approach to the patient, so there is an interaction between office staff, hospital-floor nurses, internists, anesthesiologists, and surgeons.

 In our experience, we’ve identified three barriers that impact the outcome of a PRO program.
 First, communication between the office caregivers and hospital staff is a necessity.
 Second, patient education is paramount to their confidence.
 The quintessential path to giving patients confidence is the preoperative class.
 In a class, the patient identifies with their group, and they no longer feel alone.
 They are “in it together.”
 Third, the surgeon needs to be a leader and hold the respect of their staff and patients!
 Having a strong coordinator who oversees the staff is a critical asset for the surgeon leader.
 If the staff detects detachment of the surgeon, they feel less respected, less engaged in their job, and lose focus on the patient’s needs.

 Need more help with your PRO related questions?
 CODE can help!
 Schedule a call with a CODE expert today to get you on your way to better harnessing your patient reported outcomes.